MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 1. Search for and download **Dynamics 365 Remote Assist** and launch the app.

 1. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
 Your **Contacts** page displays.
-If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.
+If you're using a free trial, a prompt to start your **Free Trial of Dynamics 365 Remote Assist** displays.

 You can now use Dynamics 365 Remote Assist on your mobile device.
 Next, [Learn how to make calls](mobile-app/making-calls-with-ar.md).